TheArchitectLabs/thearchitectlabs.github.io/_posts/2022-01-03-inspiration.md

   - [Azam Sharp](https://www.youtube.com/@azamsharp): Mohammad Azam provides great videos that don't always follow the main stream thought pattern on design architecture.
   - [Kavsoft](https://www.youtube.com/@Kavsoft): These videos are unique because there is no voice in the video.
 Everything is shown with comments typed in but they build some of the best and coolest designs I have seen.
   - [CodeSlicing](https://www.youtube.com/@CodeSlicing): Adam's site hasn't been updated in a while, but his information about animation and drawings are phenomenal.
 Side note on this is many of his video focus on a tool he created to make SwiftUI more accessible and efficient with drawing.
+  - [Logos By Nick] (https://www.youtube.com/@LogosByNick): Nick is a graphics designer that teaches great lesson on Inkscape, GIMP, and many other projects.
+If you are interested in designing your own graphics, this is a must starting point.
 - <i class="fa-brands fa-apple"></i> **Apple:** The obvious and most comprehensive site for iOS development.
 [Apple](https://developer.apple.com/programs/) has done a great job of providing documentation and providing lessons to learn how to develop apps using Swift.
 - <i class="fa-solid fa-desktop"></i> **Udemy:** [Udemy](https://www.udemy.com/) has a ton of courses (not just iOS) from a ton of instructors.
 Each of these courses are **PAID** content.
 If you are interested in taking these courses, I highly recommend waiting for a sale.
 They happen quite regularly and can save a developer large amounts of cash.